Lind-Project/safeposix-rust/README.md

 See reference at [Testing and Debugging](https://github.com/Lind-Project/safeposix-rust/wiki/Testing-and-Debugging)

+## Debugging

+To debug, you should follow these steps:

+1) Run the cargo test command to execute the test suite.
+This will compile and run all the tests in your project.
+2) After the tests have completed, observe the output at the top.
+You will see a path starting with target/ followed by additional directories and the name of the test binary.
+3) Copy the entire path displayed in the output.
+4) Once the recording is complete, run the rr replay command to start the debugging session:

+    ```
+    rr replay
+    ```

+5) For instance, if you want to debug one of the tests in the net_tests() function, you can set a breakpoint at the start of that test function.

 ## FAQs

 1) If you encounter the net device couldn't find error, follow these steps: